-In the 1970s, the United States government enacted the three major environmental laws: the Clean Air Act, the Clean Water Act, and the Toxic Substances Control Act.
-Federal legislators passed these laws to increase environmental regulations that uphold the rights of every citizen to basic resources.
+In the 1970s, the United States government enacted three major environmental laws: the Clean Air Act, the Clean Water Act, and the Toxic Substances Control Act.
+Elected representatives passed this environmental legislation to increase regulations regarding air, water, and toxic substances.

-In a Public Service Recognition Week publication, the U.S. Securities and Exchange Commission (SEC) listed the many ways government works for citizens and other residents, which pointed out that:
+In a Public Service Recognition Week publication, the U.S. Securities and Exchange Commission (SEC) listed the many ways the government works for citizens and other residents.
+It pointed out that:

-- OSHA keeps workplaces safe for all employees
+- The Occupational Safety and Health Administration (OSHA) keeps workplaces safe for all employees.

-- The Clean Air Act guarantees a commitment to safer air
+- The Clean Air Act guarantees a commitment to safe, breathable air.

-Environmental lawyers work to balance the scale of justice by influencing environmental policy change that encourages equality and fighting against the injustices of citizens in court.
+Environmental justice lawyers work to balance the scale of justice by influencing environmental policy change that encourages equality and the fight against injustice.

 In 1970, the United States passed 42 U.S. Code § 7401, also known as the Clean Air Act (CAA).
 According to the Environmental Protection Agency (EPA), the comprehensive law regulated emissions from both mobile and stationary sources and allowed the agency to create National Ambient Air Quality Standards (NAAQS).

-As part of the CAA’s amendment in the 1990s, bipartisan legislators agreed to strengthen the enforcement of the act and establish more progressive NAAQS.
-However, as of 2019, Black people have a 54 percent higher chance of suffering exposure to air pollution than any other group in the U.S.
+As part of the CAA’s amendment in the 1990s, bipartisan legislators agreed to strengthen the enforcement of the Act and establish more progressive NAAQS.
+However, as of 2022, people of color experience the impacts of pollution more severely than their white counterparts.
+This data demonstrates that EPA regulations have their shortcomings.

 Two years after the CAA, the U.S. passed 33 U.S.C. §1251 et seq., or the Clean Water Act (CWA) of 1972.
-The foundation of the CWA originated in 1948 as the Federal Water Pollution Control Act, which enacted general legislation regarding the protection of the country’s water supply.
+This key piece of environmental legislation originated in 1948 as the Federal Water Pollution Control Act, which enacted general legislation regarding the protection of the country’s water supply.
 The CWA amended the original act, adding elements such as:

 - The establishment of pollution control programs, including industrial wastewater standards